/>

 I love using unusual sources and social history to solve puzzles.
 I also do short-term tasks like obtaining copies of documents from area repositories, and I provide coaching to researchers who are stuck.
 I visit various repositories in Suffolk & Middlesex counties in metro Boston.
 I have a special interest in researching people, families, and communities that have been marginalized in surviving records.
 My research focuses include (but are not limited to) colonial-era New England; researching enslaved and recently free Northerners; researching emigrants' British Isles ancestors and relatives; tracking migratory families; and researching immigrants, from the colonial era to the 20th century.

 I have been doing genealogical research for over 20 years.
 In 2010 I completed Boston University Center for Professional Education's Certificate in Genealogical Research.
 At that point I had been helping people with pro bono projects for several years, and after completing BU's program I began taking paying clients.
-(For details of my further genealogical education experiences, please see the "Education" section below.)
+I subsequently completed ProGen Study Group (2011-12) and the History of the Family master's degree program at the University of Limerick (September 2023 to August 2024; I graduated with First Class Honours in January 2025), among many other things.
+For details of my further genealogical education experiences, please see the "Education" section below.

 My personal research has given me skills in tracking migratory people, both between and within countries, and has exposed me to a wide range of record sets and types of research.
 Some of the record sets I especially enjoy using are school records, historical newspapers, court records, tax records, account books, notarial records, maps, and cemetery records, as well as using DNA test results as a complement to traditional research methods.